jkevingutierrez/widgets/DOCUMENTATION.md

 ## Modify data

-- To modify the words used by each langugage you can go to [`src/assets/i18n/`](./src/assets/i18n) and edit each langugage file.
+- To modify the words used by each language you can go to [`src/assets/i18n/`](./src/assets/i18n) and edit each language file.
 - To modify the dynamic data you can go to [`src/app/mocks/`](./src/app/mocks) and edit each file.

 ## Requirements